Large Language Models (LLM)

 Mistral Large (24.07)

-Medium quality, lacks deep reasoning, fast speed
+Medium quality, lacks deep reasoning ability, fast speed

 Customer service Q&A, simple text generation